SAILRIT/Risk-averse-TD-Learning/README.md

 # Overview
-This is the code release for the paper Safety Augmented TD Learning with Optimal Transport Theory.
+This is the code release for the paper Risk-Averse Reinforcement Learning: An Optimal Transport Perspective on TD Learning.

 ## Case Studies